Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 - and customer-facing failures that look random but are actually architectural.

-A strong multi-channel stack does one thing above all else:
+A strong multi-channel stack does one thing above all else. **It preserves a single operational picture across every channel.**

 If you want the broader operating framework behind that, start with the full [multi-channel fulfillment guide](/resources/multichannel-fulfillment).